 Single tablet may only last about 6 weeks, so you will have to replace it regularly.

-Costlier than some other options, especially since it lasts about 4 weeks.
+Costlier than some other options, especially since it lasts only 4 weeks.

 Installation is easy, as the system should fit most designs of toilets.
 Refill units are sold separately, so you don't have to toss the entire system when it's empty.
 Not as harsh for the toilet as some bleach tablets.